How Much Is a Norwegian Forest Cat

 2. Food

-It will be the most basic thing and before anything else, you must allot money for this.
-Your expenses for cat food and treats will be around $20 to $40.
+It will be the most basic thing; you must allot money for this before anything else.
+Your cat food and treats expenses will be around $20 to $40.
 It is already high-quality cat food and will be enough for a month.
-The expenses will be lesser if the cat is on a diet due to various reasons.
+The expenses will be less if the Cat is on a diet for various reasons.

 3. Grooming

-You don’t need to spend a buck for grooming if you are gonna do it yourself.
-However, when you are busy, you must visit a professional pet groomer to do all the cleaning from trimming nails, washing, cleaning ears, and trimming hairs.
+If you do it yourself, you don’t need to spend a buck for grooming.
+However, when you are busy, you must visit a professional pet groomer to do everything from trimming nails, washing, cleaning ears, and trimming hair.
 The grooming bundle would cost you around $100.

 4. Vet Visits